117th Air Refueling Wing: Air refueling

 After the end of Desert Storm, the phaseout of the RF-4C was accelerated.
 On 16 March 1992, the wing was redesignated the 117th Reconnaissance Wing.
-Onn 1 June 1992, Tactical Air Command, which had been the gaining command for the wing since 1952, was inactivated.
+On 1 June 1992, Tactical Air Command, which had been the gaining command for the wing since 1952, was inactivated.
 Air Combat Command was activated and became the wing's active duty gaining command.
 During 1994, the RF-4Cs were sent to Davis-Monthan Air Force Base, Arizona for retirement at the Aerospace Maintenance and Regeneration Center.
 On 1 October, the wing was redesignated the 117th Air Refueling Wing, its mission now becoming air refueling with Boeing KC-135 Stratotankers, the first tanker arriving later that month.

 After the 9/11 attacks on the United States, the 117th deployed to MacDill Air Force Base, Florida and began refueling F-15 and F-16 aircraft flying combat air patrol missions over major cities in the Southeastern United States as part of Operation Noble Eagle.

 In its 2005 Base Realignment and Closure Commission recommendations, the Department of Defense recommended closing the wing and reassigning its aircraft to other National Guard units.
 This decision was ultimately reversed.